aysanaghazadeh/SensoryAds/rebuttal.md

 ### [W1] EvoSense Evaluation
 > EvoSense first obtains an image description from an MLLM, then asks a text-only LLM to score the likelihood of the sensation term, reporting “average log-probability” as intensity.
 This setup may conflate lexical plausibility of captions with actual perceptual evocation in images.

-* We respectfully disagree that the accuracy of EvoSense comes from lexical plausibility of captions with actual perceptual evocation.
-We compare our metric **with the same setup but utilizing the zero-shot LLMs**.
-Since the **exact same descriptions** are given to both fine-tuned and zero-shot LLMs, the agreement of zero-shot version should be high as well given the hypothesis on the direct effect of descriptions on the probabilities.
+If the performance of EvoSense was the result of lexical plausibility of captions with actual perceptual evocation, the 0-shot LLMs in the same setting as EvoSense should have high agreement with human as well.
+However, we compare our metric **with the same setup but utilizing the zero-shot LLMs**.
+Since the **exact same descriptions** are given to both fine-tuned and zero-shot LLMs, the agreement of zero-shot version should be high as well given the hypothesis.
 However, **the zero-shot version results in negative agreement** highlighting the importance of the fine-tuning.

 * We have also added two examples on how MLLMs generate detailed descriptions of images without including the interpretation of the image or the sensation that the image evokes.